Cohomology for linearized Ricci curvature: Generalized Hodge theory

-The Boutet de Monvel calculus of {Green operators} extends pseudodifferential calculus to manifolds with boundary, preserving composition, adjunction, and inversion when valid.
-See our survey~\cite[Ch.~2.2]{Led25B} or the literature \cite{Bou71,RS82,Gru96}.
+Here we review the pseudodifferential calculus of boundary value problems, namely the Boutet de Monvel calculus of Green operators, on which our theory relies.
+We do not require its full details, and therefore keep the presentation as concise as possible, referring to our survey~\cite[Ch.~2.2]{Led25B} and the texts \cite{Bou71,RS82,Gru96}.

+The standard pseudodifferential calculus (e.g., \cite[Ch.~7]{Tay11b}), defined on every smooth manifold $M$ with empty boundary, consists of maps between sections of vector bundles $\bbE,\bbF\rightarrow M$:

+and is designed to preserve adjunction, composition, and inversion whenever these operations are well defined, starting from differential operators and building upward from there.
+Due to the nonlocal nature of the calculus, and the fact that it is based on the Fourier transform on $\bbR^{n}$, it does not directly adapt to manifolds with boundary.
+The Boutet de Monvel calculus of Green operators thus provides a framework to extend it, in the sense that, when the boundary is empty, the standard pseudodifferential calculus is recovered.

+In essence, the construction of the Boutet de Monvel calculus proceeds as follows: one begins with a restricted class of pseudodifferential operators, defined on the double of a given manifold, that truncate appropriately to the manifold with boundary; these are the operators with the \emph{transmission property}.
+The shortcoming of this class is that compositions of truncations are not necessarily themselves truncations, and that boundary operators must also be incorporated to account for boundary conditions.
+One therefore introduces additional terms into the calculus, ultimately arriving at the notion of a \emph{Green operator}, which is a map between sections of vector bundles over the manifold with boundary, so as to retain the algebra structure.
+Although this is the general idea, the construction is technical and nontrivial.

-Every Green operator has an {order}, quantifying interior derivatives, and a {class}, quantifying boundary normal derivatives.
-These determine continuous extensions to Sobolev spaces.
-In particular, an operator of order and class zero extends to a continuous map between $L^2$-sections, and a class-zero $A$ admits a formal adjoint denoted $A^*$.
+Every Green operator is characterized by two parameters: an order $m\in\bbR$, quantifying the number of interior derivatives, and a class $r\in\mathbb{Z}$, quantifying the number of boundary normal derivatives.
+These parameters, in turn, determine continuous $W^{s,2}$ Sobolev extensions of section spaces over vector bundles.
+In particular, an operator of order and class zero extends to a continuous map between $L^2$-sections, whereas every operator $A$ of class zero admits an adjoint $A^*$.

+Although the Boutet de Monvel calculus involves many technicalities, it suffices for the sake of this paper to review a small number of definitions and facts.
+We begin with the following notions \cite[Ch.~1.4--1.6]{Gru96}: